-2014 NOTE: The Comments found in this Chapter, unless otherwise specified, were before the Guam Legislature, and are included herein as previously published, as part of the legislative history of this Chapter.
-Other annotations, including Notes from the Compilers in past publications of the GCA, indicate where relevant laws have been amended or passed since enactment of this Chapter.
+NOTE: The comments found in this Chapter, unless otherwise specified, were before the Legislature and, therefore, can be considered as Legislative History.
+Certain updates were made by this publication to indicate where relevant laws have been amended or passed since enactment of this Chapter.